faq

 Our partnership will begin with a thorough assessment of where you’re at, and a strategic planning process to determine where we might go together.

-• CCF is a fundraising model grounded in race, equity, and social justice, founded by a group of fundraisers of color in the PNW.
+CCF is a fundraising model grounded in equity and social justice, founded by a group of fundraisers of color in the PNW.

-In a nutshell, it’s about all of us—staff, board, community members, and more—working towards a common goal of building a better future.
+In a nutshell, it’s about all of us - staff, board, community members, and funders - working toward a common goal of building a better future.

 This includes:

-• Engaging in difficult conversations with donors about wealth redistribution and privilege.
+Engaging in donors in conversations about wealth redistribution and privilege.

 To learn more, I encourage you to check out the Community Centric Fundraising website and Vu Le’s NonprofitAF blog.